 Over at Danae, where the swimsuits for trans women are not my favorite, there is a great-looking swim ensemble for trans men.
 The Trans-Vormer top is a binding swim top that is cut like a muscle shirt, which makes it look like something you’d want to wear to the beach anyway.
 It comes in three neutral colors: black, navy, and grey.

 Outplay (not to be confused with PlayOut) makes a few flattening swim tops that seem geared toward masculine-of-center folks, and which may work for trans men as well.
 Their styling is more androgynous and less overtly masculine, but their products are still for compressing and “flattening” chests.
 They have a full-coverage and chest-only version of their binding swim top.

-Finally: this merman binder, by Etsy seller Minasmis, is made of Spandex and could work or swimming.
-I have a hard time imagining something I’d want to swim in more.
-If you like the idea but aren’t sold on the scale motif, it also comes in purple and gold leopard print.
+Finally: this merman binder, by Shapeshifters, is made of Spandex and could work for swimming.
+Truthfully, I have a hard time imagining something I’d want to swim in more.
+If you like the idea but aren’t sold on the scale motif, it also comes in a range of other colors and prints.

 For trans-specific trunks, I really like the Trans-Vormer shorts that Danae sells.
-It’s a short European cut of swim trunks designed to hold a packer.
+It’s a short European-style swim trunk designed to hold a packer.
 Ignore the language on the page, which includes some “male bodied/female bodied” wording, as well as the supremely unsexy phrase “a closable compartment for a prosthetic penis.”
-The page is translated from Dutch; I think something got lost along the way.
+The page is translated from Dutch.
+I think something got lost along the way.

-I talked about this in Part One as well: it’s good to have an extra thing with you at the beach always, in case you’re feeling insecure or getting sunburned.
-For men and masculine people, a t-shirt or a button-down is a good thing to just have around.
+I talked about this in Part One as well: a garment to wear over your bathing suit is a good extra thing to have with you at the beach always, in case you’re feeling insecure or getting sunburned.
+For men and masculine people, a t-shirt or a button-down is a great option.
 That way if you need to unbind for a bit to catch your breath, you have something you can go change into.
-Be safe out there.
+Please be safe out there!
 There’s no reason to risk your health, guys.